amekusa/cs-parser/README.md

 ## Defining a rule
-A rule definition that you pass to `addRule()` has to be an object that should have some specific properties and methods.
+A rule definition that you pass to `addRule()` has to be an object with some specific properties and methods.

 ```js
 parser.addRule({